 It goes electric, wavey when I turn it on And if you want it, inside your soul Just open up your heart, let music take control

 Got that good soul in my feet I feel that hot blood in my body when it drops, ooh I can’t take my eyes up off it, moving so phenomenally Room on lock the way we rock it, so don’t stop Continue…

 Preschool Songs for Quiet Time

 As we wind down this post, let’s talk about songs that help our kids wind down, too.
 Moms know that once our kids outgrow naps, quiet time is the key to keeping everyone sane.
 We all need that time of reprieve during the day — a time to pause and refresh.
-And while our preschoolers aren’t likely to go shouting it from the rooftops, they need quiet time as well.
+And while our preschoolers aren’t likely to go down without a fight, they need quiet time as well.
 We’ve put together a list of songs to help get kids in the quiet time frame of mind.

 1. “Bring it Down” — Go Noodle

 2. “Be Mindful” — Jack Hartmann